xKHUNx/xKHUNx.github.io/_posts/2019-08-20-the-mystery-of-the-broken-bridge-in-putrajaya.md

 So I clicked in and realized it was the same bridge I was looking for.
 But this doesn't answer my questions.
 So I took a closer look, and found another location, called 'Jambatan Monorel Putrajaya'.
 For those who don't understand Malay, it translates to English as  'Putrajaya Monorail  Bridge'.

 And bam!
 I found our first lead.
 So for some reason, there are two locations referring to the same bridge.
-Anyway, Googling with 'Putrajaya Monorail  Bridge' yields a Wikipedia page (finally!) titled <a href="https://en.wikipedia.org/wiki/Putrajaya_Monorail" target="_blank">Hello, world!</a>.
+Anyway, Googling with 'Putrajaya Monorail  Bridge' yields a Wikipedia page (finally!) titled <a href="https://en.wikipedia.org/wiki/Putrajaya_Monorail" target="_blank">Putrajaya Monorail</a>.